Redditor Refuses to Give Back a Stray Puppy to a Person Claiming to Be Its Owner but Has No Proof

 OP has offered the following explanation for why they think they might be the a-hole:

-There is a good chance that the person is lying and just saw an opportunity to get a free animal
+There is a good chance that the person is lying and just saw an opportunity to get a free animal.

 This Redditor says:

-If they were really concerned they would’ve done something about it...
+If they were really concerned, they would’ve done something about it...

-The whole story does sound suspicious
+The whole story does sound suspicious.

-They should not give him money
+They should not give him money.

-The bottom line is :
+The bottom line is:

 In such a situation, the first step is to verify that the person claiming the dog is, in fact, the original owner.
-You can ask for proof of ownership, such as vet records, adoption papers, or a photo of the dog with the owner.
+You can ask for proof of ownership, such as veterinary records, adoption papers, or a photo of the dog with the owner.

 If there is no proof, it's important to be cautious and not give the dog away until you are certain that the person is the rightful owner.
-If you are certain that the person is the original owner, you can try and negotiate with them.
+If you are certain that the person is the original owner, you can try to negotiate with them.
 You can explain how attached you have become to the dog.